cloudblog004/fantasticfoodies/content/en/posts/2605-recipe-of-super-quick-homemade-baked-chicken-breast-with-vinaigrette.md

 ##### Steps to make Baked chicken breast with vinaigrette:

 1. Cut 5 chicken breasts in half
-1. Mix breadcrumbs, parsley, garlic powder &amp; garlic salt in one bowl
+1. Mix breadcrumbs, parsley, garlic powder & garlic salt in one bowl
 1. Mix and whisk vinaigrette and eggs in one bowl
 1. Cut each chicken breast in half
 1. Dip each chicken breast in egg mix then into dry mix